 If you wish to download this app to your computer, simply head to the Microsoft Store and install it.
-If you wish to contribute to the development of this app, here is the link to the GitHub repository for your further references.
+You can also visit eartrumpet.app to download it and for further reference.

 TIP: Sound Lock is another Sound Volume Controller Software you may want to take a look at.